jrsenthil-kumar2312/credit-system-with-locking/README.md

 ## 🚀 Getting Started

-You can download or clone this repo and start the application by running the steps below.:
+1. You can download or clone this repo and start the application by running the steps below

 ```sh
 docker-compose build